pvbouwel/puppet-tomcat/README.md

 The goal is to have a puppet module that is able to install tomcat in its basic form.
 So to remove the dependency from runit.
-Additionally we want to support multiple versions on 1, for this each tomcat instance will have its own full blown home directory.
+Additionally we want to support multiple versions on 1 server, for this each tomcat instance will have its own full blown home directory.
 Also it would be nice to have the possibility to configure the ports so that multiple instance can run simultaneously.
-I'd like to build on this project because I like the idea of using the tarballs to create a setup.
+I'd like to build on this project of erwbgy because I like the idea of using the tarballs to create a setup.

 # puppet-tomcat

-Puppet module to install Apache Tomcat and run instances as Runit services under one or more users.
+Puppet module to install Apache Tomcat

 The recommended usage is to place the configuration in hiera and just: